-Below is a guide provided by Hiccapop for ways to use the pillow:
+Below is a guide provided by Hiccapop that features different ways to use the pillow:

 The Hiccaopop Wedge pregnancy pillow comes in a nice travel pack with a couple of documents that instruct you on how to use the wedge pillow and show you other Hiccapop products.

-I really like how easy and lightweight the pillow is – I can see it being really helpful for pregnant women who are traveling frequently and need something to help them stay comfortable at night.
+I really like how simple and lightweight the pillow is.
+I can see it being really helpful for pregnant people who are traveling frequently and/or need something to help them stay comfortable at night.

 The other plus about this pillow is that you can use it during the daytime as well.
-When I’m on the couch or in a chair I can easily place it behind my back and it helps provide an extra support — which is great when I’m experiencing back pain.
+When I’m on the couch or in a chair, I can easily place it behind my back and it helps provide extra support — which is great when I’m experiencing back pain.

-It’s also simple to slip it between your knees when you’re laying down.
-It’s helped me keep my hips align and isn’t as clunky as a full traditional pillow.
+It’s also simple to slip it between your knees when you’re lying down.
+It’s helped me keep my hips aligned and isn’t as clunky as a full-size traditional pillow.

 I’m at the point in my pregnancy where I’m trying to avoid sleeping on my back as much as possible.
-I love that I could place this behind my back.
-It helped stop me from rolling onto my back at night and kept me feeling supportive.
+I love that I can place this behind my back while I sleep.
+It helped stop me from rolling onto my back at night and kept me feeling supported.

 That being said, there were a couple of points during the night where the wedge on my back did slip out.
 This is either due to the softer fabric or because I simply did not have it pushed far enough into my back to stay in place.

-It cannot replace the feel of a whole body pillow, which virtually stops you from needing more than one pillow at night.
-This is more of an option for women who are looking to deal with one specific issue at a time.
-For example, during the day I use the pillow on my back when I’m sitting at my desk or on the couch and at night I either place it between my knees or behind my back for support.
+It cannot replace the feel of a whole-body pillow, which virtually stops you from needing more than one pillow at night.
+This is more of an option for people who are looking to address one specific issue at a time.
+For example, during the day, I use the pillow on my back when I’m sitting at my desk or on the couch; at night, I either place it between my knees or behind my back for support.

 There are no set care instructions for the pillow.
-They say the fabric is durable and I threw the cover in a delicate cold cycle with some other clothes and put it in a low tumble dry and it came out great with no issues on wear.
+The makers of the pillow say that the fabric is durable.
+I threw the cover in a delicate cold cycle with some other clothes and put it in a low tumble-dry.
+It came out great with no issues.

-You can purchase the Hiccapop Wedge on Hiccapop’s website or other online retailers (we got ours on Amazon).
-The price will range depending on the retailer but expect to pay around $20 for a pillow – which is affordable for most budgets.
+You can purchase the Hiccapop Wedge on Hiccapop’s website or via other online retailers.
+(We got ours on Amazon.)
+The price will vary depending on the retailer, but expect to pay around $20 for a pillow.

-Based on other reviews I looked at, people appreciated this smaller and more compact pillow to larger full body pillows like the Leachco Snoogle or Back ‘N Belly because the wedge allows you to control the height.
-The other pilows were considered too tall or too firm for bump support and this could be a perfect solution or even addition.
+Based on other reviews I looked at, people appreciated this smaller and more compact pillow relative to larger, full-body pillows such as the Leachco Snoogle or Back ‘N Belly because the wedge allows you to control the height.
+The other pillows were considered too tall or too firm for bump support, so this could be a perfect solution or addition to your pregnancy pillow arsenal.